-In 2016, METRO was able to increase the number of its agency-owned shelters by 55 percent by installing 55 new shelters, 25 of which have solar-powered lighting and bike racks.
+In 2016, METRO was able to increase the number of its agency-owned shelters with a Transportation Alternatives Program grant.
 All new shelters have benches.
 Shelters are placed in locations of high importance based on ridership.
 Search the stops information link for your favorite routes to see which stops have shelters.

 All 1,600 METRO bus stops offer branded bus stop signs with a texting system customized to unique stop locations for real-time bus arrival information.